The initial brief for the National Energy Centre (Phase 1) was to create a building that would:

 National Energy Centre Phase 1 heating system

-As the building has such a low heat demand, it was possible to install a domestic scale heating system based around an MHS Strata 1 condensing boiler.
+As the building has such a low heat demand, it was possible to install a near-domestic scale heating system based around an MHS Strata 1 condensing boiler.
 The boiler has a fully modulating heat output sliding between 20% and 100%.
 Its stainless steel heat exchanger is designed to return operating efficiencies between 88% and 96% (gross).
 This ensures that there are extremely low NOx and CO emissions.
 The unit also has a variable speed primary pump which allows the boiler to maintain the widest possible temperature difference across the heat exchanger (resulting in a seasonal efficiency gain of 7% to 10%).
 Control is through an electronic 7-day integrated timer and room thermostat, with a set back temperature for night and weekends.
 Local temperature control is mainly by thermostatic radiator control valves (TRVs).
 To avoid running the boiler at part loads during the summer, instantaneous electric hot water units were fitted at each point of use.
+The boiler was replaced in late 2016 with another condensing boiler.

 National Energy Centre Phase 1 monitoring and performance